 Applying regression requires special attention from the analyst.
 Each process step needs to be carefully examined and executed; a small mistake may lead to an erroneous model.
 This article describes some common mistakes made in regression and their corresponding remedies.

-Details of the use of linear regression are often considered difficult or confusing by those practitioners just beginning to delve into the Six Sigma toolkit.
-Making sense of the process starts at a basic level.
+Linear regression is often considered difficult or confusing by those practitioners just beginning to delve into the Six Sigma toolkit.
+Making sense of it starts at a basic level.

 Sometimes Six Sigma practitioners find a Y that is discrete and Xs that are continuous.
 How then can a regression equation be developed?
 The correct technique is something called logistic regression, but this tool is often not well understood.